Syphilis - Everything You Need to Know

-It’s most historically known for causing madness because the disease, left untreated, can deteriorate the brain (neurosyphilis).
+It’s most historically known for causing dementia because the disease, left untreated, can deteriorate the brain (neurosyphilis).

 While considered a deadly disease, it’s now curable now with a treatment which usually includes antibiotic tablets or injections .
 Testing for syphilis and other STD’s and learning common prevention methods will help stop the spread of the disease.

 - Written by Tommy Gonzales on April 22, 2020.